zacmaes/coding-progress-readme/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## April 27, 2021 - 10:00pm
-  - started with daily coding problem
+  - started with daily coding problem, worked from 10 - 11:11, no working solution yet.

   -----------Brainstorm of what I need to learn/review-----------
     - foreach